-3.2 Minimizing Variable Passing between Blocks
+3.2.
+Minimizing Variable Passing between Blocks

 So far, the number of parameters of a block is equal to the depth of the stack frame at this corresponding point in the bytecode program.
 By a suitable renaming of variables, the number of arguments passed from one block to its successors can be greatly reduced.
-The compiler follows the approach in [2].
-Whenever one has def(x) = $\phi(y)$ or def(x) = $\phi(x, y)$, one can replace all occurrences of variable x by variable y.
-Intuitively, any value assigned to variable x must in both cases have been assigned to variable y beforehand.
-By performing this renaming repeatedly until no such

-$$\frac{\operatorname{def}(x) = \phi(x_1, \dots, x_n) \qquad x_i \leftrightarrow y}{x \leftrightarrow y}$$ $$\frac{\operatorname{def}(x) = y[i] \qquad y \leftrightarrow z}{\operatorname{def}(z) = [j|x_1, \dots, x_i, \dots, x_n] \qquad x_i \leftrightarrow t}$$ $$\frac{\operatorname{def}(x) = e}{\operatorname{def}(x) = e}$$ $$\frac{e \text{ not of the shape } y[i]}{x \leftrightarrow x} \qquad \frac{\operatorname{def}(x) = \star}{x \leftrightarrow x}$$ definition remains, one reduces the number of φ -functions (that is, the number of block parameters) in the program.
-It can be proved that this algorithm is correct, and besides, that it computes the minimal φ -function placement for reducible control-flow graphs [2], which the OCaml compiler always generates.
+The compiler follows the approach in [9].
+Whenever one has $def(x) = \phi(y)$ or $def(x) = \phi(x,y)$, one can replace all usages of variable x by variable y.
+Indeed, any value assigned to variable x must in both cases have been assigned to variable y beforehand.
+Then, the block parameter x can be eliminated.
+By performing this operation repeatedly until no such definition remains, one reduces the number of φ -functions (that is, the number of block parameters) in the program.
+It can be proved that this algorithm is correct, and besides, that it computes the minimal φ -function placement for reducible control-flow graphs [9], which the OCaml compiler always generates.
 The implementation does not actually perform variable substitution eagerly.
-A unionfind datastructure is used to keep track of which variable should be replaced by which.
-A global substitution is performed once no simplification is possible anymore.
+A union-find datastructure is used to keep track of which variable should be replaced by which.
+A global substitution is performed once no more simplification is possible.
 The block parameter and argument simplification is also not performed at this point, but by dead code elimination (Section 3.4).
 Figure 6 shows the result of the transformation (together with dead code elimination) applied to the code in Figure 5.
 In this example, all block parameters are eliminated.

-3.3 Data Flow Analysis
+3.3.
+Data Flow Analysis